Summary

 Example:

-To get a list of over-assigned users who are in the waiting room due to license capacity limits, run the below query.
+To get a list of users who are in the waiting room due to license capacity limits, run the below query.

-Assignment Errors: License assignment is an asynchronous background process that can sometimes fail.
-This entity surfaces synchronization failures, allowing admins to quickly detect, inspect, and troubleshoot assignments that are stuck or failed without digging through unified audit logs.
+This entity surfaces synchronization failures, allowing admins to quickly detect, inspect, and troubleshoot assignments that are stuck or failed.

 Example: